 About Zenna Tavares

-Zenna Tavares is an associate research scientist at both the Zuckerman Institute and Columbia's Data Science Institute, the first joint hire between two university-level institutes at Columbia University.
+Zenna Tavares was an associate research scientist at both the Zuckerman Institute and Columbia's Data Science Institute, the first joint hire between two university-level institutes at Columbia University.
 A former Fulbright Scholar, Dr. Tavares earned a master's in biomedical engineering with neurotechnology from Imperial College London, a master's in electronic engineering with Japanese at the University of Nottingham and Osaka University, and a PhD in cognitive science and statistics from MIT.